revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 </details>

-Sure, here are the answers to your questions:

 34.  what was the hardest part of git keeping ?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

 The hardest part of Git keeping is resolving conflicts that arise when two or more team members make changes to the same file.
 Git provides various tools and features to help manage conflicts, such as merging, rebasing, and pull requests.
 However, conflicts can still occur, especially in large codebases with many contributors.
 Resolving conflicts requires careful attention to detail and good communication between team members. </blockquote>

 </details>